rsmed31/Interface/README.md

 ### 1. Clone the project

-Open a terminal and use the following command : <span style="color:red;">git clone https://devops.telecomste.fr/printerfaceadmin/2024-25/group1/printerface.git** </span>
+Open a terminal and use the following command : **git clone https://devops.telecomste.fr/printerfaceadmin/2024-25/group1/printerface.git**

 ### 2. Install dependencies

 To be able to run the project, you will need a python virtual environment and some libraries used in the project.
 To install them, use the command : **pip install -r requirements.txt**

 ## Run project